 The sender derives a shared key, ZZ, from the ASE certified public key (yb) and the hosting device ephemeral private key (ra).
 This process involves generation of a random challenge.

-The sender encrypts a document using ZZ.
+The sender encrypts a message using ZZ.

 Decrypting a Message (ECC):

-The sender sends both the encrypted document and his/her public key (ya) to the ASE acting as the receiver.
+The sender sends both the encrypted message and his/her public key (ya) to the ASE acting as the receiver.

-The receiver uses ZZ to decrypt the document.
+The receiver uses ZZ to decrypt the messsage.

-L.9 Read-only state

-The ASE may be configured to be in 'Read Only' state.
-In this state, the ASE forbids any write operation.
-The ASE shall forbid the execution of the following commands and return the status 6985h (Conditions of use not satisfied):

-ERASE BINARY

-UPDATE BINARY

-CREATE FILE

-DELETE FILE

-DELETE Asymmetric Key Pair

-ERASE Asymmetric Key Pair

-PUT DATA (Update)

-GENERATE PUBLIC KEY PAIR

-This mechanism can be activated or deactivated by setting the value of the Read Only State Additional Parameter.
-During Personalization Phase, the parameter value could be set through the PUT DATA (CREATE) - Additional Parameters.
-During Operational Phase, the parameter value may be updated through the PUT DATA (UPDATE) - Additional Parameters.

-The 'Read Only' state activation can be set during the Personalization Phase, but the state only takes effect when the ASE moves to Operational Phase.

-L.10 User Authentication through PIN
+L.4.6 User Authentication through PIN

-L.10.1 Local PIN

 PINs are used to identify the owner of an ASE and to protect its data.

-A file object or data object may be protected by a PIN through the object's security attributes.
+A data object in the ASE may be protected by a PIN.
 In this case, access to the object shall only be allowed upon successful verification of the PIN.

-L.10.1.1 Activation PIN

-ASE may support an Activation PIN verification mechanism to prevent unauthorized use of the ASE before verification that the ASE is provided to the authorized owner.
+An ASE may also support an Activation PIN verification mechanism to prevent unauthorized use of the ASE before verification that the ASE is provided to the authorized owner.

-The ASE Local PIN designated as the the Activation PIN is defined through the Activation PIN Reference.
-If this parameter is set, the activation mechanism is activated.
-Once activated, the feature cannot be deactivated.
-In this case, the applet rejects all commands (except VERIFY PIN and CHANGE REFERENCE DATA) in the Operational Phase until the Activation PIN has been successfully verified.
-The conceived use case is as follows:

-The addressee receives the ASE.

-The addressee receives an activation PIN in an out-of-band manner.

-The addressee contacts to the ASE issuer, referring his ASE and identification.

-The addressee enters the activation PIN.

-The ASE issuer also enters another activation PIN dedicated for the ASE.

-The host application combines the two activation codes into a single one and sends it to the ASE.

 The Activation PIN needs to be presented once only during the Operational Phase.
-However, after activation it can still be used as a Local PIN.